 The proposal of the successful offeror(s) becomes public information.
 Proprietary information can be protected under limited circumstances such as client lists and non-public financial statements.
 An entire proposal may not be marked as proprietary.
 Offerors must clearly identify in the Executive Summary and mark in the body of the proposal any specific proprietary information they are requesting to be protected.
 The Executive Summary must contain specific justification explaining why the information is to be protected.
 Proposals may be reviewed and evaluated by any person at the discretion of the State.
 All materials submitted become the property of the State of South Dakota and may be returned only at the State's option.

-1.14 LENGTH OF CONTRACT
+1.13 LENGTH OF CONTRACT

-The contract will begin on August 1, 2023.

-The contract will end on May 31, 2024.

-The State will have the opportunity to renew the contract annually for up to five (5) one-year time extensions.
+The contract will begin on 10/01/2023.
+The contract will end on 05/31/2024.
+The State will have the opportunity to renew the contract annually.
 The extension(s) will not be automatic.